cagdasbodur/cagdasbodur/README.md

-- 👋 Hi, I’m Çağdaş BODUR.
+- 👋 Hi, I’m Çağdaş Bodur.
-- 👀 I’m interested in cybersecurity especially
+- 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me  https://www.linkedin.com/in/cagdasbodur

 <!---
 cagdasbodur/cagdasbodur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.